-A Late Registration Fee will be assessed to any student who commences registration action for the semester after close of the regular registration period.
-A Non-Payment Fee may be assessed to any student who does not make payment in full by the close of the regular registration period for the semester.
+A Late Registration Fee will be assessed to anyone who initiates registration on or after the first day of classes in a given semester.
+A Non-Payment Fee may be assessed to any student who does not make payment in full by the end of the regular session add/drop period for the semester.

 c.
 Withdrawals/Tuition-Fee Refunds

 By act of Registration, students accept the responsibility for charges of the entire semester, regardless of attendance in class and regardless of the method of payment used; “registration” includes pre-registration, registration, and all courses added after the student’s initial registration.
-Cancellation of registration must be made through written withdrawal from the University or from individual courses.
-Official voluntary withdrawal from the University is done through written notice to the Office of the Dean; a drop processed through the Dean’s Office is the only official procedure for withdrawal from individual courses.
+Cancellation of registration for individual courses must be made through the Withdrawal workflow in MyAccess.
+The Academic Dean's approval via the withdrawal workflow is the official procedure for withdrawal from individual courses.
 Discontinuance by notifying anyone else is not considered official notice of discontinuance.
+Official voluntary withdrawal from the University is done through written notice to the Office of the Dean and submitted to the Office of the University Registrar.